agimus-project/winter-school-2023/perception/README.md

 ### Downloading the tutorial data

-Download and unzip pre-recorded image sequences (e.g. in folder `winter-school-2023/perception/data`) from [this link](https://drive.google.com/file/d/130iL2vcfUhEsQ-1josiaUOVUYLXCtBHN/view?usp=sharing).
+Download and unzip pre-recorded image sequences (in folder `winter-school-2023/perception/data`) from [this link](https://drive.google.com/file/d/130iL2vcfUhEsQ-1josiaUOVUYLXCtBHN/view?usp=sharing).
 These sequences were recorded with a RealSense D435, whose intrinsics parameters are provided.
 This folders should contains:
 - `scene*` folders: contains sequences of `color*.png` and `depth*.png` images
 - `cam_d435_640.yaml`: camera intrinsics